The Fibonacci retracement tool is one of the essential tools that every professional trader must know about.

 Now, where do you enter the trade when using the Fib retracement tool?

-It’s simple; you enter the trade when the price retraces, meaning it pulls back from any of the levels.
+It’s simple; you enter the trade when the price retraces, meaning it pulls back to any of the levels.
 So, for going long, you can enter the trade when the price dips below the Fib support levels, or as it rises above a certain resistance level.
 For going short, you can enter when the price goes above the resistance level or falls below the support level.
+The 61.8% fibonacci retracement level is the most common level used by traders.

 It’s important to wait for the price to move upwards/downwards and then enter the trade.
 This is also the step to use other confirmation tools, i.e., chart patterns and technical indicators.